nagerz/quantified_self/README.md

 The application provides the following endpoints:

 #### User Endpoints
-###### User Registration
+##### User Registration

-A user can be created and saved in the databse in order to track meals and calorie intake.
+A user can be created and saved in the database in order to track meals and calorie intake.
 A user is created via a `POST` request to the `/api/v1/users` endpoint.
 A unique email, password, and matching password_confirmation must be provided, formatted as follows:

 ```
 {